Goal: To provide the fundamental concepts of laser damage in optical coatings.

 - In general when we see AR coatings (designed for single wavelength) or when we see Dielectric Mirror (DM) designed for single wavelength

-In this blog we discussed various topics such as what is a laser; stimulated emission of radiation; laser parameters; what is laser damage and why is it important; how our coatings measure up; what parameters influence laser damage; nodular defects; and how we identify laser optics/coatings relating to Laser Induced Damage Threshold (LIDT).
+In this blog we discussed various topics such as what is a laser; stimulated emission of radiation; laser parameters; what is laser damage and why is it essential; how our coatings measure up; what parameters influence laser damage; nodular defects; and how we identify laser optics/coatings relating to Laser Induced Damage Threshold (LIDT).
 The goal of this blog was to give a basic overview of LIDT.
-Please feel free to contact us if you have any further questions pertaining to laser damage.
-Please feel free to check out our blog on interferometery if interested in the various forms of optical measurements we use to verify our optics are made to specification.
+Please feel free to contact us if you have any further questions about laser damage.
+Please feel free to check out our blog on interferometry if interested in the various forms of optical measurements we use to verify our optics are made to specification.

 Kupinski, Pete, and Michael Thomas.
 “Optical Systems: Transmissive High-Energy Laser Optics: Manufacturing and Testing Considerations.”
 Laser Focus World, 8 Sept.
 2014, www.laserfocusworld.com/articles/print/volume-50/issue-09/features/optical-systems-transmissive-high-energy-laser-optics-manufacturing-and-testing-considerations.html.

 Shaik, Asif.
 “Absorption of Radiation, Spontaneous Emission and Stimulated Emission.”
 Types of Satellites Based on Purpose and Size, Physics and Radio-Electronics, www.physics-and-radio-electronics.com/blog/absorption-of-radiation-spontaneous-emission-and-stimulated-emission/.